-In addition to being convenient, goPuff is also competitively priced.
-Orders less than $49 come with a $1.95 delivery fee, while orders of $49+ are delivered for no extra charge.
-There is a minimum order amount of $10, however.
+In addition to being convenient, goPuff is also competitively priced. goPuff charges a $1.95 flat delivery fee.
+Recently the company started charging a $2.95 incremental fee if there’s alcohol in a customer’s cart.
+There is a minimum order amount of $10.

 Frequent goPuff shoppers can opt to purchase a membership to become part of the “Fam.”
 The membership costs $5.95 per month and includes free delivery on every order.

 Unlike other mobile delivery services, goPuff does not rely on delivery fees to make a profit.
 Because of this, delivery prices never surge based on times of high demand.
 In contrast, most of goPuff’s competitors have delivery fees around $5, which can vary based on volume and time of day.

 While goPuff does somewhat overlap with other on-demand delivery apps, such as Instacart, Uber Eats and Postmates, its biggest competitors are stores with strong “convenience” offerings.
 Retailers likely feeling the pressure from this type of service include 7/11, Cumberland Farms, CVS, Walgreens and Wawa.
 The goal behind creating an offering like goPuff in the first place was to make daily life easier and physical convenience stores more obsolete.

 goPuff is unique within the delivery service space as it has become the first and only offering to cut out the middleman, making it a literal “one-stop” shop.
 The supply chain factors that help contribute to this are: